The grain grinder which is depicted beside is truly a little gem of carpentry and Tenerife traditions.

 The rest of this mill which comes with a table and wooden drawers to catch ground flour is too beautiful a result of excellent carpentry.

-Notice that the Canary Islands' grain mill also grinds wheat.
+Notice that the Canary Islands' grain mill also crushes wheat.

-However it's not like the antique industrial bakery flour mill wheat grinder which is depicted beside.
+However it's not like the antique industrial bakery flour mill which is depicted beside.

-Both, the one rustic grain grinder above as well as the ancient one beside are gofio crusher machines from times gone by.
-They also handle barley, spelt and many other grains.
+Both, the rustic one above as well as the ancient one beside are machines that have worked cereal for centuries.
+They also handle barley, spelt and many other seed crops.
 Perhaps, their rough make will even crunch Tenerife beans which could also be part of Gofio.

 When you turn the big Gofio grinding wheel of the more dainty mill by grabbing the wooden upright stick you will hear the most hollow, eerie sound.

-Needless to say is that this grain grinder which was partly mechanized became part of Spanish customs by all those early settlers from Spain, eventually.
+Needless to say is that this grain grinder which was partly mechanized became part of Spanish customs for some early settlers from Spain, eventually.

 By the way, Frantoio Gofio (groso) is always stone ground rough and not finely ground Gofio which refers to the mill shown above.
 I am not sure if the expression comes from the Italian language.